Are you having difficulty ensuring the right resources are assigned to the right project tasks?

 Organizations that rely on manual resource requisition fail to track project resource requests effectively.
 In such a scenario, resource managers work on a ‘first-come, first-served’ basis for allocations and sometimes assign resources to low-value projects, leaving critical projects inadequately staffed.

 Further, multiple requests via disparate channels, like emails, calls, messages, etc., cause communication silos between the resource and project manager.
-Consequently, resource managers may allocate the same resources to multiple projects for the same timeline, leading to scheduling conflicts and double bookings.
+Consequently, resource managers may allocate the same resources to multiple projects for the same timeline, leading to resource scheduling conflicts and double bookings.

 Sub-Optimal Utilization of Project Resources